-FIRST: such amounts shall be deposited in or transferred to the 2023 Series OP subaccount of the Class III Special Redemption Account and the 2023 Series OP subaccount of the Class I Special Redemption Account and applied to redeem the PAC Bonds, on a pro rata basis, until the respective Aggregate Principal Amounts of the Outstanding PAC Bonds is not less than the respective amounts shown in the columns entitled "75% SIFMA Outstanding Balance of 2023O PAC Bonds" and "75% SIFMA Outstanding Balance of 2023P-1 PAC Bonds" (each the "75% SIFMA Outstanding Balance") for the applicable PAC Bonds and the applicable semiannual period as set forth in the table below;
+FIRST: such amounts shall be applied to redeem the PAC Bonds until the Aggregate Principal Amount of the Outstanding PAC Bonds is not less than the amounts shown in the column entitled "75% SIFMA Outstanding Balance of PAC Bonds" (the "75% SIFMA Outstanding Balance") for the applicable semiannual period as set forth in the table below;

-SECOND: after applying the amounts as described in clause FIRST above, any remaining amounts may be deposited in or transferred to the 2023 Series OP subaccount of the Class I Special Redemption Account or the 2023 Series OP subaccount of the Class II Special Redemption Account and applied to the redemption of Offered Bonds other than the PAC Bonds, of such maturities and in such amounts as directed by the Authority (or, in the absence of such direction, on a pro rata by maturity basis) until the Aggregate Principal Amount of the Offered Bonds Outstanding is not less than the amount shown in the column "400% SIFMA Outstanding Balance") for the applicable semiannual period as set forth in the table below; and
+SECOND: after applying the amounts as described in clause FIRST above, any remaining amounts may be applied to the redemption of Offered Bonds other than the PAC Bonds, of such maturities and in such amounts as directed by the Authority (or, in the absence of such direction, on a pro rata by maturity basis) until the Aggregate Principal Amount of the Offered Bonds Outstanding is not less than the amount shown in the column "500% SIFMA Outstanding Balance of Offered Bonds " (the "500% SIFMA Outstanding Balance") for the applicable semiannual period as set forth in the table below; and

-THIRD: after applying the amounts as described in clauses FIRST and SECOND above, any remaining amounts may be deposited in or transferred to the 2023 Series OP subaccount of the Class I Special Redemption Account, the 2023 Series OP subaccount of the Class II Special Redemption Account or the 2023 Series OP subaccount of the Class III Special Redemption Account and applied to the redemption of any Offered Bonds, including the PAC Bonds; provided that the percentage of such remaining amounts so applied to redeem PAC Bonds may not exceed the ratio of the respective Aggregate Principal Amounts of Outstanding PAC Bonds to the Aggregate Principal Amount of Outstanding Offered Bonds prior to such redemption (unless otherwise required by Federal tax law).
+THIRD: after applying the amounts as described in clauses FIRST and SECOND above, any remaining amounts may be applied to the redemption of any Offered Bonds, including the PAC Bonds; provided that the percentage of such remaining amounts so applied to redeem PAC Bonds may not exceed the ratio of the Aggregate Principal Amount of Outstanding PAC Bonds to the Aggregate Principal Amount of Outstanding Offered Bonds prior to such redemption.

-Such redemptions may occur at such times and with such frequency as the Authority elects, provided that any redemptions described in clause FIRST above must occur at least once during each semiannual period commencing with the semiannual period ending on May 1, 2024 to the extent moneys in the 2023 Series OP subaccount of the Class III Special Redemption Account and the 2023 Series OP subaccount of the Class I Special Redemption Account are legally available therefor.
-To the extent the PAC Bonds are to be redeemed on a date that is not a Stated Interest Payment Date, the 75% SIFMA Outstanding Balances of the respective PAC Bonds and the 400% SIFMA Outstanding Balance of Offered Bonds as set forth in the table below shall be deemed to be the respective amounts determined by interpolating such respective Outstanding Balances, using the straight-line method, by reference to the respective Outstanding Balances for the Semi-Annual Period Ending dates listed in the table below which are immediately prior to and immediately subsequent to such redemption date, and the number of calendar days elapsed since the Semi-Annual Period Ending date which is immediately prior to such redemption date.
+Such redemptions may occur at such times and with such frequency as the Authority elects, provided that any redemptions described in clause FIRST above must occur at least once during each semiannual period commencing with the semiannual period ending on May 1, 2024 to the extent moneys in the 2023 Series Q subaccount of the Class I Special Redemption Account are legally available therefor.
+To the extent the PAC Bonds are to be redeemed on a date that is not a Stated Interest Payment Date, the 75% SIFMA Outstanding Balance of PAC Bonds and the 500% SIFMA Outstanding Balance of Offered Bonds as set forth in the table below shall be deemed to be the respective amounts determined by interpolating such respective Outstanding Balances, using the straight-line method, by reference to the respective Outstanding Balances for the Semi-Annual Period Ending dates listed in the table below which are immediately prior to and immediately subsequent to such redemption date, and the number of calendar days elapsed since the Semi-Annual Period Ending date which is immediately prior to such redemption date.